CircuitSetup/Split-Single-Phase-Energy-Meter/README.md

 ## Troubleshooting
 ### I'm not getting any data from the energy meter
 If you have an energy meter kit:
 - Check that the ESP32 is seated properly.
 Take it all the way out, then back in again to make sure.
-If you find you're only getting a signal when holding down the ESP32, please contact us.
+It should click into place.
+If you find you're only getting a signal when holding down the ESP32, you can try removing the black plastic around the base of the pins of the esp32, to push it down further.
+This is best accomplished with flush cutters.
+If you rather not do that, please contact us.
 - If you're getting all 0 readings from the meter, try the steps above.
 If that does not work, please contact us.

 If you do not have a kit: